kjs29/Python/Exercises/Python Crash Course/exercises.md

-  Hey I am Robertson Fox, and I am 70 years old, and I live in a beautiful city called Long Beach Hey I am Jeffery Bezos, and I am 55 years old, and I live in a beautiful city called Hollywood Hey I am Stephen Covey, and I am 98 years old, and I live in a beautiful city called New York
+  Hey I am Robertson Fox, and I am 70 years old, and I live in a beautiful city called Long Beach Hey I am Jeffery Bezos, and I am 55 years old, and I live in a beautiful city called Hollywood Hey I am Stephen Covey, and I am 98 years old, and I live in a beautiful city called New York Hey I am Jin Kim, and I am 29 years old, and I live in a beautiful city called Toronto
   """